HassanRezaee/NPC/README.md

 ## Introduction

-The following is an application of the Network Process Convolution (NPC) model to a simulated crash data set over a small road network extracted from Ottawa, Canada.
+The following is an application of the Network Process Convolution (NPC) model to a simulated crash data set over a small road network.
 The NPC model incorporates the road network structure on which crashes are observed through a kernel convolution approach.
-The kernel functions are evaluated between sets of spatial locations representing the crash and knots/support points.
+The kernel functions are evaluated between sets of spatial locations representing the crash and knot/support points.
 The kernel functions are evaluated based on the path distance (rather than the Euclidean distance) between these locations.
-We have tried to include as much details in the paper and in the following repository, but feel free to contact us at hassan_rezaee65@yahoo.com should you have any questions or ideas to improve the code.

 We assume the following are available prior to the implementation:

 1. Crash data: matrix of size nx3 including the coordinates of n crash data locations and the corresponding crash counts.
 The coordinates can be in UTM or Lat-Long format as long as they match the coordinate system of the road network.
 A UTM coordinate system is preferred as it would be easier to select the kernel width in meters.

 2. Covariates: matrix of size nxp where p is the number of covariates available.
-Here, these covariates are generated from N(0,1).
+In this simulation study, these covariates are generated from N(0,1).
 The data simulation process is explained in detail in the paper; hence, interested readers are referred to the article for more information.
-Here we focus solely on the implementation of the model only.

 3. Road network shape files: road shape files of class SpatialLines.
 These shape files can be imported from the OpenStreetMap databases; however, in this study, the road network shape files were provided by the project industrial partner.

 4. Data adjacency matrix: matrix of size nxn specifying the neighborhood structure of the road network at observed data locations.
-This is not required for the NPC model and is used in the pCAR model solely for comparison purposes.
+This is not required for the NPC model and is used only in the pCAR model considered for comparison purposes.

 5. Set of custom functions written in R (available in this repository) to prepare the road network, compute distances and kernel densities.